paulrouget/servo-embedding-example/README.md

 ## EventLoopWaker: mechanism to wake up the event loop

 Servo internals and the embedder code will run in different threads.
 Usually, the embedder will have an event loop that will block when no user events happen.
-Servo will need a way to wake up the event loop from a different thread when needed (to update the Gl buffer for example, or notify the embedder of any navigation changes).
+Servo will need a way to wake up the event loop from a different thread when needed (to update the OpenGL buffer for example, or notify the embedder of any navigation changes).
 It's up to the embedder to provide such a mechanism, by providing a thread-safe object that implements the [`EventLoopWaker`](http://doc.servo.org/compositing/compositor_thread/trait.EventLoopWaker.html) trait.

 In our example, we will use Glutin's [EventLoopProxy](https://docs.rs/glutin/0.9.2/glutin/struct.EventsLoopProxy.html#method.wakeup) to wake up the event loop.